getbubblenow/javicle/README.md

   ],
   "operations": [
     {
-      "operation": "split",            // name of the operation "creates": "vid1_split_%",       // assets it creates, the '%' will be replaced with a counter "perform": {
-        "split": "vid1",               // split this source asset "interval": "10s"              // split every ten seconds }
+      "operation": "split",            // name of the operation, "creates": "vid1_split_%",       // assets it creates, the '%' will be replaced with a counter "split": "vid1",                 // split this source asset "interval": "10s"                // split every ten seconds },
-    },
     {
-      "operation": "concat",           // name of the operation "creates": "recombined_vid1",    // assets it creates, the '%' will be replaced with a counter "perform": {
-        "concat": ["vid1_split"]       // recombine all split assets }
+      "operation": "concat",           // name of the operation, "creates": "recombined_vid1",    // assets it creates, the '%' will be replaced with a counter "concat": ["vid1_split"]         // recombine all split assets },
-    },
     {
-      "operation": "concat",           // name of the operation "creates": "combined_vid",       // asset it creates, can be referenced later "perform": {
-        "concat": ["vid1", "vid2"]     // operation-specific: this says, concatenate these named assets }
+      "operation": "concat",           // name of the operation, "creates": "combined_vid",       // asset it creates, can be referenced later "concat": ["vid1", "vid2"]       // operation-specific: this says, concatenate these named assets },
-    },
     {
-      "operation": "concat",           // name of the operation "creates": "combined_vid",       // the asset it creates, can be referenced later "perform": {
-        "concat": ["vid1", "vid2"]     // operation-specific: this says, concatenate these named assets }
+      "operation": "concat",           // name of the operation, "creates": "combined_vid",       // the asset it creates, can be referenced later "concat": ["vid1", "vid2"]       // operation-specific: this says, concatenate these named assets },
-    },
     {
-      "operation": "overlay",          // name of the operation "creates": "overlay1",           // asset it creates
+      "operation": "overlay",          // name of the operation, "creates": {
-      "perform": {
+        "name": "overlay1",            // asset it creates
+        "width": "1920",               // output width in pixels. default is source width "height": "1024"               // output height in pixes. default is source height },
-        "source": "combined_vid1",     // main video asset
+      "main": "combined_vid1",         // main video asset
-        "overlay": "vid2",             // overlay this video on the main video

-        "offset": "30",                // when (on the main video timeline) to begin showing the overlay. default is 0 (beginning)
+      "startTime": "30",               // when (on the main video timeline) to begin showing the overlay. default is 0 (beginning)
+      "endTime": "60",                 // when (on the main video timeline) to stop showing the overlay. default is to play the entire overlay
+      "overlay": {
-        "overlayStart": "0",           // when (on the overlay video timeline) to begin playback on the overlay. default is 0 (beginning)
+        "source": "vid2",              // overlay this video on the main video "startTime": "0",              // when (on the overlay video timeline) to begin playback on the overlay. default is 0 (beginning)
-        "overlayEnd": "0",             // when (on the overlay video timeline) to end playback on the overlay. default is to play the whole overlay
+        "endTime": "0",                // when (on the overlay video timeline) to end playback on the overlay. default is to play the entire overlay
         "width": "overlay.width / 2",  // how wide the overlay will be, in pixels. default is the full overlay width, or maintain aspect ratio if height was set
-        "height": "",                  // how tall the overlay will be, in pixels. default is the full overlay height, or maintain aspect ratio if width was set
+        "height": "source.height",     // how tall the overlay will be, in pixels. default is the full overlay height, or maintain aspect ratio if width was set

-        "x": "source.width/2",         // horizontal overlay position on main video. default is 0 "y": "source.height/2",        // vertical overlay position on main video. default is 0
+        "x": "source.width / 2",       // horizontal overlay position on main video. default is 0
+        "y": "source.height / 2"       // vertical overlay position on main video. default is 0

-        "outputWidth": "1920",         // output width in pixels. default is source width "outputHeight": "1024"         // output height in pixes. default is source height }
+      }
     }
   ]